 I’ll give you an example.
 I posted myself on Instagram stories on my elliptical each day for six days.
 I asked for encouragement and I received it in the form of messages.
 This accountability prompts me; it reminds me that I set out to do something, starting doing it, asked for encouragement and received it.
 This is a tangible (posting on social media and receiving encouragement) outcome that was made due to my willingness to start (small).
 Now, when I think about not going on the elliptical, I will be reminded of the people that are standing behind me with encouragement when I ask for it.
 There is a threat of loss of connection (small though still important) if I choose to forego the goal.
 Sometimes fear (of the loss of something good) can be a good thing.
 Also, writing this out in this post is a tangible way to be accountable.
 My readers now know about me desire to keep consistent with my goal of 10 minutes on the elliptical each day.

 So how do you measure success?
 If you have made it this far, you have all mental tools you need to start measuring success.
 The only thing left to add is some practical, hands on tools.

 - Notebook Journal – I recommend picking up a notebook journal to start tracking your progress.
-Head on over to the Shop and grab yourself an original design notebook journal to develop your plan of action.
+Head on over to the Shop and grab yourself an original design notebook journal (just click on the photos below) to develop your plan of action.
 This treat to yourself says, “I am important and so are my goals”